 Image source: Curlsmith

 Offering different quantities can also increase AOV.
-In the case with Dr. Squatch, we hypothesized that if the product page defaulted to two soaps, it would increase the revenue per user.
-Our A/B tests showed an increase of up to 54% in revenue per user with the proposed change.
+In the case of Dr. Squatch, we hypothesized that if the product page defaulted to two soaps, it would increase the revenue per user.
+Our A/B tests showed a 54% increase in revenue per user with the proposed change.

 Image description: Dr. Squatch's product pages default to two bars of soap.